How is your CRM impacting front-office efficiency?

 A recent study done by Forbes of 720 sales reps found that nearly two-thirds of a sales professional’s time is spent doing non revenue-generating activities.
 The same study identified CRM systems as the “biggest frustration” for sales professionals.
 Accenture’s report on “Empowering your salesforce” noted that only 15% of sales execs describe their CRM system as “very effective”.
 It seems that everyone operating in the client relationship management discipline has felt the frustrations of traditional CRM systems: manually inputting data into a CRM is a poor use of time and often results in inaccurate or incomplete datasets.

-Bottom line impact
+Bottom line impact of bad CRM data

 According to IBM’s “Extracting business value from the 4 V’s of big data”, poor data quality costs the US economy an estimated $3.1 trillion per year.
 The same report goes on to state that one in three business leaders “do not trust the information they use to make decisions”.
 Accurate, consistent data forms the foundation, not only of strong revenue generation, but also equips managers with the insights needed to make informed strategic decisions and optimise business operations as a whole.